 We also perform non-infringement searches and analyses for our existing technologies and will continue to do so for future commercial processes and products.
 For our new developments, we regularly perform expert searches and reviews, and monitor patents and patent applications by third-party competitors.
 Our policy of avoiding patent infringement is diligently executed.
-To the best of our knowledge as of the date of this prospectus, we have freedom to operate on all of our technologies and product candidates.
+To the best of our knowledge as of the date of this Annual Report on Form 10-K, we have freedom to operate on all of our technologies and product candidates.